windofshadow/windofshadow.github.io/_pages/about.md

 * I am currently a Postdoctoral Fellow at the School of Computer Science, University of New South Wales (UNSW), Australia.

 * I obtained my Ph.D.
-Degree from Northeastern University, China (NEU) at 2018 under the supervision of Prof. Xiaochun Yang.
-I am also a visting Ph.D. at UNSW from 2017-2018 under the supervision of Prof. Wei Wang.
+Degree from Northeastern University, China at 2018 under the supervision of Prof. Xiaochun Yang.
+From 2017 to 2018, I am a joint-training Ph.D. of UNSW under the supervision of Prof. Wei Wang.
 After graduation, I have been working at UNSW as a Postdoctoral Fellow under the supervision of Prof. Wei Wang.

 * My research interest is NLP, Text Mining, and related applications.

+# Recent News
+* I was invited to serve as PC for [ICML2020](https://icml.cc/Conferences/2020/).
+* I have four papers been accepted by <b>AAAI2020</b> main technical track.
+* I was invited to serve as PC for [AAAI2020](https://aaai.org/Conferences/AAAI-20/).